+Staff told us that if families had suffered bereavement, their usual GP called them or sent them a sympathy card.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.
-The practice staff even attended funerals of some patients.
+The practice had a book in reception in which they recorded all patient deaths to remind staff.